When it comes to sales closing, sales training, or sales prospecting, have you been taught how to actually close?

 Always remember: while asking for a sale can sometimes feel like a difficult task, that’s your job as a seller.
 No excuses.
 It is up to you to overcome the fear of no. With practice and discipline, you’ll soon be closing more sales in less time and enjoying the success that you really want to experience in this business.

-One response to “Sales Closing: How to Ask for the Sale”
+3 responses to “Sales Closing: How to Ask for the Sale”

 This is the one answer to the initial question: “Ik was onze eerdere discussies aan het bekijken en realiseerde me dat we je bestelling nooit hebben afgerond … ben je klaar om verder te gaan?”